khloodmontaser/interfacing-LCDandKEYPAD/README.md

-# LCDandKEYPAD
+# interfacing LCD and KEYPAD with 8051 Microcontroller
-usingg Atmega 8052 microcontroller to create a simple calculator, by entering numbers and symbols in 4*4 keypad, and  watching the results being displayed on 16×2 lcd.
+using Atmega 8052 microcontroller to create a simple calculator, by entering numbers and symbols in 4*4 keypad, and  watching the results being displayed on 16×2 lcd.

 # Introduction
 We aim to use Atmega 8052 microcontroller to create a simple